zephyrproject-rtos/zephyr/boards/arm/nucleo_h743zi/doc/index.rst

 .. note::

    If using OpenOCD you will need a recent development version as the last official release does not support H7 series yet.
+You can also choose the ``stm32cubeprogrammer`` runner.

 Flashing
 ========